-Roughly the distance for Manaslu Circuit Trek is 180 km/110 miles.
-This distance will vary according to you your itinerary and also the starting and ending point of the entire trek.
+Roughly the distance for the Manaslu Circuit Trek is 180 km/110 miles.
+This distance will vary according to your itinerary and also the starting and ending point of the entire trek.

-Is it safe for a woman to trek Manaslu Circuit?
+Is it safe for a woman to trek the Manaslu Circuit?

 How fit do I need to be for Manaslu Circuit Trek?

 Regular indoor exercise or swimming, cycling, or hiking prior to the trek will help you to increase your stamina.
-Trekking into the Himalayas is arranged in such a way that you need to hike around 5-6 hours per day with a frequent break for lunch, tea, etc.
+Trekking into the Himalayas is arranged in such a way that you need to walk around 5-6 hours per day with frequent breaks for lunch, tea, etc.

 And if you want to complete it in a short period then the hours of day hike might increase.
 So, you have to make sure you are fit enough to hike uphill and downhill with trekking shoes for 5-6 hours per day.

-Can we obtain Manaslu Restricted Area Permit prior to our arrival in Nepal?
+Can we obtain a Manaslu Restricted Area Permit prior to our arrival in Nepal?